KeLi-gavin/CS8750/skg/README.md

 This code generates heristic based relations through the window of verbs, and validates entities based on CSO topics, Semantic Web Keywords and statistics.
 Finally it maps all relations following the taxonomy "SKG_predicates" we defined.

 1. Go to skg-generator
-2. Download and unzip the archive we provided in this directory.
-3. Copy the *csv_e_r_full.csv* in this directory
+2. Copy the *csv_e_r_full.csv* in this directory

+#### Delete */resources/300model.bin* and */resources/statistics.pickle* (if applicable)

-4. Run
+3. Run
 ```
 python3 run.py
 ```
-5. At the end the files *selected_triples.csv* and *kg.graphml* will be generated.
+4. At the end the files *selected_triples.csv* and *kg.graphml* will be generated.
 The file *selected_triples.csv* contains all triples with other information generated with our method.
 The file *triples.csv* contains all triples generated without details.
 The script *to_rdf.py* can be used to generate the rdf and nt files.

 ### Evaluation

 The directory evalution contains the scripts we used for performing our evaluation and the manually annotated gold standard.

-### Other info

-All the code has been developed on a server which mounts Ubuntu 17.10.
-Physical components were:
-- 16 GB RAM memory
-- 1 TB HDD
-- TITAN X GPU
-- Intel(R) Core(TM) i3-7100 CPU @ 3.90GHz

-The execution of all modules required about 2 days.